 \section{Abstract}

-In this paper, we prove the necessary and sufficient maximum principles (NSMP in short) for the optimal control of system described by a quasilinear stochastic heat equation with the control domain being convex and all the coefficients containing control variable.
+In this paper, we prove the necessary and sufficient maximum principles (NSMPs in short) for the optimal control of systems described by a quasilinear stochastic heat equation within convex control domains, which all the coefficients contain control variables.
 For that, the optimal control problem of fully coupled forward-backward doubly stochastic system is studied.
-We apply our NSMP to solve a kind of forward-backward doubly stochastic linear quadratic optimal control problem and an example of optimal control of SPDEs as well.
+We apply our NSMPs to treat a kind of forward-backward doubly stochastic linear quadratic optimal control problems and an example of optimal control of stochastic partial differential equations (SPDEs in short) as well.